 - Both the old and the new employer have consultation obligations which vary depending upon the number of affected employees.

 TUPE can apply to a single employee being transferred.

 We have set out some of the more common risk areas we find our clients require our help with.
-There is already a substantial body of case law dictating how to approach a TUPE transfer in practice.
-New cases frequently emerge.
-What’s more, TUPE regulations are evolving.
+These include :-

 I know that when the noise dies down there is a solution to be found.
 I set about that task as quickly as possible.